 About the author:

 Jenn Simpson, LISW-S Before I became a trauma therapist here in Cincinnati, I earned a Master’s of Social Work degree from the University of Cincinnati in 2006 and I am independently licensed.
-I graduated with a focus in clinical social work, specializing in mental heath.
+I graduated with a focus in clinical social work, specializing in mental health.

 After grad school, I worked at the University of Cincinnati with a very broad practice.
 This provided a wide range of experience, but in 2007 I realized I wanted to specialize in trauma work and joined the Cincinnati Veteran’s Administration Medical Center (VAMC) treating PTSD in the Trauma Recovery Center.
 It was here I had the opportunity to train under and work with many of the brightest in the trauma world.

 My experience in trauma work is varied.
 I treat adult male and female patients, both military and non-military related trauma.
 I provide effective treatments for first-responders, combat-related trauma, sexual assault survivors, child abuse survivors, child sexual abuse survivors, traumatic loss, as well as any other type of trauma you may have endured.
 I’ve co-led and been a therapist for residential programs for men, women, and patients with Traumatic Brain Injuries (TBIs).